- 1 How to Sharpen a Knife And the Tools You Need

 Switch to the other side of the knife.
 Repeat the same process until your knife is incredibly sharp.
 If your knife is very dull, swipe your several more times on the honing rod.

 After you are done, clean the knife using warm soapy water and use it to cut your ingredients.

 How to Sharpen a Knife With a Stone

 Despite the price tags, all knives have something in common.
 That is they all need to be properly and regularly sharpened.
 In this case, there are a lot of dissimilar methods, opinions, and purposes that are better for different problems and blade types.
 For simplicity’s sake, there are some things you as an average user, have to know to sharpen your ordinary blunt knife.
 However, the best way of sharpening your knife is by getting it professionally sharpened.
-But for those of you who want to learn to do it yourself, here are guides on how to sharpen your knife with a stone.
+But for those of you who want to learn to do it yourself, here are some guides or in more detail check out how to sharpen a knife with a stone.